-I’ve been reviewing Steyr AUG for months now and it’s taken that long to really give it a fair review.
+I’ve been using and accessing Steyr AUG for months now and it’s taken that long to really give it a fair review.
 My time with bullpups was limited so traversing to a bullpup really took some time.
 It’s easy to compare a bullpup like the Steyr Aug to an AR 15 and then get lost in the comparison.
-I’m completely fine with a fair ‘Versus’ article, but I don’t think it’s fair to write a review and bitch the whole time it’s not an AR 15.
-The reason these reviews occur is because most Americans are accustomed to the AR 15 design.
-It took me months to break the habits I’ve built with the AR platform throughout both a military and now writing career.
+I’m completely fine with a fair “Versus” article, but I don’t think it’s impartial to write a review and bitch the whole time that Steyr AUG is not an AR 15.
+The reason these reviews occur is that most Americans are accustomed to AR 15 kits.
+It took me months to break the habits I’ve built with the AR platform throughout my military and writing career.
 Now that I have I think I can deliver a fair Steyr AUG review

 Other than that the AUG A3 M1 is all AUG.
-The charging handle is aggressive, easy to reach and non reciprocating.
-It’s placed right where it needs to be for easy access and for clearing malfunctions as well.
-The bolt has a small slot to lock it into place for more advanced malfunctions.
+The charging handle is aggressive, easy to reach, and non-reciprocating.
+It’s placed right where it needs to be for easy access and for clearing malfunctions.
+The bolt has a small slot to lock it into place should you need to resolve more advanced malfunctions.

 The folding foregrip is one of the Steyr AUG’s most prolific features.
 It works, as it always has.
-The rifle weighs 8.8 pounds but as a bullpup it is superbly balanced.
+The rifle weighs 8.8 pounds but as a bullpup, it is superbly balanced.
 You can hold it up forever.
-I have one of those fun SLAP tears in my shoulder and this is easily one of the most comfortable rifles I’ve ever shot.
+I have one of those fun SLAP tears in my shoulder, yet this is easily still one of the most comfortable rifles I’ve ever shot.
 Since I don’t have to reach as far forward my shoulder isn’t nearly as tweaked after a long day of shooting.

 Reloading the Steyr AUG